Wednesday, 15 May 2019

-As a side note, the presence of copper-gold in the area would have provided mineralise for glaze and lustre while the presence of lead-zinc provided for the transparent lead glaze that permitted the beautiful underglaze ceramics (6).
+As a side note, the presence of copper-gold in the area would have provided minerals for glaze and lustre while the nearby lead-zinc deposits allowed for the transparent lead glaze that resulted the beautiful underglaze ceramics (6).

 1: A new tectonic scenario for the Sanandaj–Sirjan Zone (Iran) 2005 A. Ghasemia, C.J.
 Talbotb Journal of Asian Earth Sciences.

 2: Porphyry Copper Deposits of the Urumieh-Dokhtar Magmatic Arc, Iran.
 2005.
 A. Zarasvandi, M. Zentilli, S. Liaghat.

 3: The Ay Qalasi deposit: An epithermal Pb-Zn (Ag) mineralisation in the Urumineh-Dokhtar Volcanic Belt of northwestern Iran.
 DOI: 10.1127/njma/2015/0284

 4: Geology of the Sari Gunay Epithermal Gold Deposit 2006 Northwest Iran. by J.P Richards, D. Wilkinson and T. Ulrich.
 Economic Geology. .

 5: Ore Mineralization at Qamsar Cobalt Deposit:Skarn and Metasomatism Evidences .
 Hadi Mohammaddoost, Majid Ghaderi, Nematollah Rashidnejad-Omran The 1st International Applied Geological Congress

 6: Islamic pottery, a brief history.
 Metropolitan Museum of Art.

 7: Soils of Iran 1961.
 M.L Dewan, J. Famouri.
 Food and Agriculture Organisation of the United Nations.

 8: Ceramic Arts Network, accessed 31/12/2018.